Comonadic Coalgebras and Bousfield Localization: Preservation of Comonadic Coalgebras Under Bousfield Localization

-in $\lcm$, in which $\alpha$ and $\beta$ are the maps in \eqref{comonad-left-step-1} and \eqref{comonad-left-step-2}, respectively.
-Since $\alpha$ is a weak equivalence in $\M$, the second map $\RC \alpha$ is a weak equivalence in $\lcm$ between $\C$-local objects.
-Furthermore, it was established in the previous paragraph that the first map $\beta$ is a weak equivalence in $\lcm$.
+in $\lcm$, in which $\alpha$ and $\beta$ are the morphisms in \eqref{comonad-left-step-1} and \eqref{comonad-left-step-2}, respectively.
+Since $\alpha$ is a weak equivalence in $\M$, the second morphism $\RC \alpha$ is a weak equivalence in $\lcm$ between $\C$-local objects.
+Furthermore, it was established in the previous paragraph that the first morphism $\beta$ is a weak equivalence in $\lcm$.
 Since $\RKC \QK X$ is a fibrant object in $\coalgklcm$, by assumption $U \RKC \QK X$ is a fibrant object in $\lcm$ (i.e., a $\C$-local object).
-So \cite{hirschhorn} (Theorem 3.2.13(1)) implies that both maps in \eqref{comonad-left-step-3} are weak equivalences in $\M$.
+So \cite{hirschhorn} (Theorem 3.2.13(1)) implies that both morphisms in \eqref{comonad-left-step-3} are weak equivalences in $\M$.
 Therefore, $\RKC \QK X$ is a $K$-coalgebra whose underlying object, namely $U \RKC \QK X$, is weakly equivalent to the localization

 in $\M$.